kam89/Prototype-Dummy-in-C/README.md

-# dummy programs in C
+# dummy programs

 ## What is this?
-This is a collection of prototypes programs or dummy programs.
+This is a collection of **prototype/dummy** programs for further development.

+I am working in a bank and sometimes I have to retrieve some logs/files for troubleshooting purpose.
+A data checking program is required to mask (replace) the confidential data.

+## Table of Contents:
-###### 1. accno checking program
+###### 1. Account No. checking
-This program is to check the possible confidential data such as 10 digit account number in a file but to skip line with :20: and :32:
+To check the _possible confidential data_ such as _10 digit account number_ in a *file* but to skip line with **:20:** and **:32:** (based on **SWIFT** standard format)

-This sample source code is pointing to the test0.txt for testing purpose.
+This program is written in C language and compiled in Windows 10 (64 bit).

-###### 2. formatter
+###### 2. Formatter
-This is a program to translate an input of data which consists of:
+To translate a length of data to fix in a *80 x 24* windows size (Terminal) which consists of:
 1. 7 bytes of Key
 2. 3 bytes of Length of data
 3. various bytes of Data

-Refer to the testing.txt for the sample input
+This program is written in C language and compiled in Windows 10 (64 bit).

+## Disclaimer
+All the prototype/dummy programs are for personal interest only.
+Use on your own risk!